IAB TCF 2.0 Support in Audience Manager

-Adobe provides you with the means to manage and communicate your users' privacy choices through the Opt-in functionality and through IAB Transparency and Consent Framework (TCF) support.
-This article works together with the documentation to help you understand the IAB TCF and how it works together with Adobe’s Opt-in object and your Consent Management Provider (CMP).
-To learn more about the IAB, please see their Web site at https://www.iabeurope.eu/
+Adobe provides you with the means to manage and communicate your users' privacy choices through the Opt-in functionality and through the Audience Manager Plug-in to IAB Transparency and Consent Framework 2.0 (TCF 2.0) support.
+This article works together with the documentation to help you understand the Audience Manager Plug-in to IAB TCF and how it works together with Adobe’s Opt-in object and your Consent Management Provider (CMP).
+To learn more about the IAB, please see their Web site at https://www.iabeurope.eu/ .

 First Step: Understand ECID’s Opt-In